-Our library building is open and staffed by volunteers during the following hours: 10:00 AM - 3:00 PM Wednesday and Thursday of each week and the 1st and 3rd Saturday of each month.
+Our library building is normally open and staffed by volunteers during the following hours: 10:00 AM - 3:00 PM Wednesday and Thursday of each week and the 1st and 3rd Saturday of each month.
 During the COVID-19 pandemic all hours are by appointment only.

 Volunteers are our source-blood!
 There are plenty of ways for you to volunteer with our genealogy society library